Math::BigInt - phpMan

 $float = Math::BigFloat->new($mbi2) / $mbi; # = 2.5

-Beware of simple "casting" the entire expression, this would only
+Beware of casting the entire expression, as this would cast the

 Beware also of the order of more complicated expressions like: